mlewis-everley/open-adventures/core-rules.md

 **NOTE** Very often, any check involving skill will involve passing more than one dice roll.
 These dice can be rolled simultaniously, or one after the other, BUT you cannot perform any other actions between dice rolls.

+#### Will
+Willpower is the ability to resist stressful situations or attempts of mind contol.

 #### Mysticism
 The Mysticism attribute is used when you perform a magical or mystical actions (most commonly casting spells).
 For some characters (without mystical inclanations) it will be blank.
 Otherwise it will be a number between 2+ and 6+.
 This is the number you have to roll on any assigned dice to succeed at performing a magical action.